dso6060/jdp/README.md

 ### How It Works

-- Select any word/term on a webpage and open the extension popup
+- **Automatic Popup**: Select any word/term on a webpage and a floating popup appears instantly
-- The extension searches the Justice Definitions Project for the most relevant page
+- **Smart Lookup**: The extension automatically searches the Justice Definitions Project for the most relevant page
-- Displays a concise definition preview and links to the full wiki page
+- **Quick Preview**: Displays a concise definition preview with a link to the full wiki page
+- **Seamless Experience**: No need to click the extension icon - definitions appear automatically on text selection

 ### Two-Way Communication System